d-morrison/IntroStatActivities/_book/08-L06-inference-2cat-simulation-wrapup.md

 6. Write the null hypothesis for this study in notation.

-\vspace{0.5in}
-\newpage
+\vspace{0.25in}

 7.  **Using the research question, write the alternative hypothesis in words.**

 \vspace{1in}
+\newpage

-Fill in the missing values/names in the R script file in the `two-proportion_test` function to create the null distribution and find the p-value for the test.
+Fill in the missing values/names in the R script file for the `two-proportion_test` function to create the null distribution and find the p-value for the test.

 ```r